 Many of the works in this collection were also inspired by DNA findings and research on the various regions that have populated for me.

-The main goal of this collection are to provoke my audience to rethink of how we look at black hair; the mask connecting us to our past of what our hair use to represent before slavery all in attempt to get people of all colors to appreciate and learn about black hair in a society where it is used as a racial identifier by those whom still wish to continue to oppress people of color.
+The main goal of this collection is to provoke my audience to rethink how we look at black hair; the mask connects us to our past of what our hair used to represent before slavery all in an attempt to get people of all colors to appreciate and learn about black hair in a society where it is used as a racial identifier by those whom still wish to continue to oppress people of color.

 This ongoing collection explores the spiritual middle ground between our hair and our ancestry.
-The mask were inspired by tribal mask from regions of Africa I discovered in my own ancestry DNA.
+The masks were inspired by tribal masks from regions of Africa I discovered in my own ancestry DNA.

 What is the Crown Act ?